 "I have a hard decision to make regarding holding my 9th grade son back a year in school.
-He has done very poorly this year (mostly Ds and Fs).
+He did very poorly last school year (mostly Ds and Fs).
 His teacher is recommending that he repeat the grade.
 What are your thoughts?"

 I don’t recommend it!
 Unfortunately, repeating a grade may have even worse consequences for a student who is doing poorly in school.
 Research studies suggest overwhelmingly that retention in grade is an ineffective strategy for children who are experiencing academic difficulty or demonstrating 'immature' behaviors.
 One study, conducted by the University of Georgia, found that students tended to fall even further behind during their second year in the same grade.

 Research says that a student who repeats a grade in elementary school is much more likely to later drop out of school.
 Students who are retained may do better at first, but then fall behind again, possibly because of learning difficulties that have not been identified.
 Students who are held back are also more likely to dislike school, have low self-esteem, and cause trouble in class.

 A better solution to the either/or of social-promotion versus retention is emerging.
 Educators are coming to realize that there is a third way, one that gives children the specific help they need to overcome the barriers to their academic success.
 It is not a cookie-cutter approach, but one tailored to the individual child.